-As of fall 2015, this all-horns trio will have been playing together intermittently over 4 years.
-In that time, the music has magically evolved into a seamless fit.
-The May 2015 ten-city tour starting in Chicago and heading south, north and east from there really made it clear just how interesting and expansive this trio’s music could get.
-The trio looks forward to the April 2016 tour focused on the West Coast of USA.
+As of December 2019, this all-horns trio had been playing together intermittently but enthusiastically for 8 years.
+In that time, the music magically evolved into a seamless fit.
+The May 2015 ten-city tour starting in Chicago and heading south, north, and east from there really made it clear just how interesting and expansive this trio’s music could get.

 Eager to continue developing this language that the three later came to dub “invisible architecture,” Rempis made a follow-up trip to the Bay Area in the spring of 2012 for two more concerts and a studio recording session.
 Spectral, the first document of their work, was the result of that visit, and shows an improvising trio playing out an audible game of chess.
 Not satisfied with simply existing in the moment, these three combine sensibilities to look many moves ahead, setting each other up time and again to capitalize on structural possibilities that give rare and meaningful form to an otherwise very spontaneous music.